Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Elvis Has Left the Building.md

 An imaginative unemployed middle school English teacher, and single mother who decided to support her two daughters and make her way in the world by running supernatural short cons.
 Amy’s strong psychic abilities are largely subconscious but she can consciously summon tulpas after a few drinks (although she can’t fully control them).

 If there’s a fight or other stressful situation in the bar, Amy might create more tulpas unintentionally.
-These could be any characters from fiction or history that would make the situation more chaotic or silly (that’s for you the Keeper, it’s not what Amy wants).
+These could be any characters from fiction or [[history]] that would make the situation more chaotic or silly (that’s for you [[the Keeper]], it’s not what Amy wants).
 These tulpas will not be under her control, but may try to protect her from what is going on.

 # Tulpas